 Awards & Accolades

-Finalist GOVERNOR GENERAL'S LITERARY AWARD • Canada Council for the Arts 2015
+Finalist GOVERNOR GENERAL'S LITERARY AWARD FOR DRAMA • Canada Council for the Arts 2015

 Nominee OUTSTANDING PERFORMANCE - FEMALE • Dora Mavor Moore Awards 2016

 Winner OVERALL EXCELLENCE IN A SOLO SHOW • New York Fringe Festival 2012

 Winner ENCORE SERIES • New York Fringe Festival 2012

 Winner BEST OF FRINGE • Toronto Fringe Festival 2012